Vivianstats/scDesign/README.md

 Introduction
 ------------

 Any suggestions on the package are welcome!
-For technical problems, please report to [Issues](https://github.com/Vivianstats/scImpute/issues).
-For suggestions and comments on the method, please contact Wei (<liw@ucla.edu>) or Dr. Jessica Li (<jli@stat.ucla.edu>).
+For technical problems, please report to [Issues](https://github.com/Vivianstats/scDesign/issues).
+For suggestions and comments on the method, please contact Wei (Vivian) (<liw@ucla.edu>) or Dr. Jessica Li (<jli@stat.ucla.edu>).

 Installation
 ------------